dereneaton/virentes/README.md

-## reproducible science for virentes introgression study
+## Reproducible science for virentes introgression study

 #### This repository is registered as doi:xxxyyzz